allapps2/shortcuts/README.md

 # shortcuts

-Command line tool to call sets of commands using short aliases.
+Console tool to call sets of commands using short aliases.

 A distinctive feature is that it is configured entirely in **PHP**, which means accessibility of **code-completion**, finding of **usage**, using of your application **constants**, **validation** and actually brings